-The one size fits all approach to courses might not be most adequate and the maxima imposed on PhD candidates (currently 2 yearly) did not make much sense to / hold much logic to the evaluation committee.
+The one size fits all approach to courses might not be most adequate and the maxima imposed on both Master course participants (currently between 5-9 per course) and PhD candidates (currently 2 yearly) did not make much sense to / hold much logic to the evaluation committee.
 Although from an administrative approach we see the benefit of this equal Lego blocks structure, from a didactical approach we strongly suggest there should be room for more tailored and personalised setups of the curricula.
 Especially for an educational science program that advocated personalised learning.
 The Faculty should "teach as they preach".
-Especially doctoral students may benefit from flexibility.

 In the course descriptions there is mention of lots of references and books.
 Although there is a distinction between mandatory and recommended literature, it is not always clear what is what and for which learning activities it should be studied.
-The course descriptions were not very inspirational.
+The course description were not very inspirational.
 It was stated that descriptions on paper are never passionate, but we feel there could be better mention of the didactical approach in the study guides, which after all is a strong point in this program.

-We specifically asked for at least one representative PhD thesis (preferably worked out and accepted in English) but did not receive them in time.
+We specifically asked for at least one representative Master thesis and one PhD thesis (preferably worked out and accepted in English) but did not receive them in time.